 The food with the highest sugar content per typical serving is Yam, raw which contains 0.75 g in 1 cup, cubes (or 150 g).
 The precentage of the recommended daily value for this serving is 1 %.
 For this serving the Calories content is 177 kcal, the Protein content is 2.3 g, the Fat content is 0.26 g and the Carbohydrate content is 41.82 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sugar which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high sugar foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of sugar.